jtuhtan/RAPID/README.md

 # RAPID
-Sensor data pre- and post-processing scripts from RAPID (Robust Autonomous Pressure and Inertial Devices).
+Sensor data post-processing scripts from RAPID (Robust Autonomous Pressure and Inertial Devices).

-Current code supports RAPID, EU FITHydro Barotrauma Detection System (BDS) sensors and fish backpacks for the reduction of live fish testing through science and technology (RETERO).
+Current code supports three types of sensors: RAPID, EU FITHydro Barotrauma Detection System (BDS) and fish backpacks for the reduction of live fish testing through science and technology (RETERO).

 MATLAB 2022a